davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.exhash/index.md

 ```

 In this example, bucket/block size is set to 4, and therefore, the first four keys are inserted trivially.
 The fifth key `0101` causes a local split, which propagates to a global split.
 All keys beginning with `1` are transferred over to bucket `[1]`, before the insertion of `0101` can be performed.
+(Keep in mind that keys can go anywhere in the bucket -- there is no ordering imposed, in case you're wondering why the keys are positioned where they're at.)

 ```
 $ java ExtHash 4 4